 Myth – If I buy food in the supermarket and then boil or cook it for our meals that should kill any virus that might be lurking

 This is true but, the problem may be from you handling the food before it is heated.
 Take care and wash your own hands regularly after touching anything which could have been contaminated.
-This is why it’s vital to ensure good hand hygiene by washing your hands thoroughly or using an alcohol-based hand gel after being in a shop, using public transport or after being on an escalator.
+This hand washing advice is hugely recommended after using public transport or after being on an escalator.

-Myth – COVID-19 can be transmitted through mosquito bites
+Myth – Coronavirus Covid-19 can be transmitted through mosquito bites

 Myth – Eating garlic can help prevent infection of the new coronavirus

 Garlic is a healthy food that may have some antimicrobial properties.
-However, there is no evidence to suggest that eating garlic has protected people from coronavirus Covid-19.
+However, there is no evidence from the current outbreak to suggest that eating garlic has protected people from coronavirus Covid-19.